 What has been your greatest work achievement?

-That's amazing!
-Congratulations!
-With all that's going on, how do you find balance in your life?
+How do you find balance in your life?

 Where do you see yourself in 20 years?